-A "licence" is a licence granted under article 10; and, a "licence holder" is the holder of such a licence.
+A "licence" is a licence granted under article $10^{51}$ ; and, a "licence holder" is the holder of such a licence.

-Licences that may be granted under article $10^{50}$ are licences authorising persons to:
+Licences that may be granted under article 10 are licences authorising persons to:

-- a. generate electricity for the purpose of giving a supply to any premises or to enable a supply to be so given; - b. participate in the transmission of electricity for [the purpose of giving a supply to any premises or to enable a supply to be so given]; - c. distribute electricity for [the purpose of giving a supply to any premises or to enable a supply to be so given]; - d. supply electricity to premises; - e. act as SEM operator. - 5.25.
+- a. generate electricity for the purpose of giving a supply to any premises or to enable a supply to be so given; - b. participate in the transmission of electricity for [the purpose of giving a supply to any premises or to enable a supply to be so given]; - c. distribute electricity for [the purpose of giving a supply to any premises or to enable a supply to be so given];

+&lt;sup>50 Article 3 of the Electricity (Northern Ireland) Order 1992

+&lt;sup>51 Article 10 of the Electricity (Northern Ireland) Order 1992

+Article 10 of the Electricity (Northern Ireland) Order 1992

+- d. supply electricity to premises; - e. act as SEM operator.

+A5.27.
 Suppliers are obligated to report supply data based on the above definition.
 The examples and guidance in this appendix are intended to cover the vast majority of supply arrangements; however, there may be specific complex or legacy supply arrangements that may not be captured by the approach and data flows recommended.
-Suppliers should ensure their approach for reporting supply data complies with the requirements of the Order and should inform Ofgem as required if reporting through a means other than the approach and data flows recommended. - 5.26.
-Supply volumes reported should therefore include, among other things: - Supply volumes to demand sites connected to the distribution network - Supply volumes to demand sites connected to the transmission network - Supply volumes via the distribution / transmission network to sites with non-participating generation.
-This should include gross import to the site (i.e. any export should not be netted off) but should not include volumes supplied from the non-participating generation.
+Suppliers should ensure their approach for reporting supply data complies with the requirements of the Order and should inform Ofgem well ahead of the deadline, if reporting through a means other than the approach and data flows recommended.
+Appropriate evidence will be required to support the calculations.

+A5.28.
+Supply volumes reported should therefore include, among other things:

+- supply volumes to demand sites connected to the distribution network, - supply volumes to demand sites connected to the transmission network, - supply volumes via the distribution / transmission network to sites with non-participating generation.
+This should include gross import to the site (ie any export should not be netted off) but should not include volumes supplied from the non-participating generation.